Latent Causal Modeling for 3D Brain MRI Counterfactuals: Experiments

 \subsection{Counterfactual Evaluation}

+We created 400 counterfactuals using random interventions.
+Using the same training setup, we then visually compare one of its generated MRIs to that of the best three baseline approaches according to ~\cite{peng2024brainsyn}, i.e., HA-GAN~\cite{sun2022hierarchical}) and the diffusion models latent diffusion model (LDM)~\cite{pinaya2023generative} and cDPM~\cite{peng2023generating}).
+Afterwards, we evaluate its anatomical plausibility as described in ~\cite{peng2024brainsyn}.

-By preforming random intervention, 400 counterfactuals are synthesized.
-We then compare with synthetic MRIs from recent generative models and also evaluate it anatomical plausibility to qualify its value for neuroimaging studies.
-The comparison methods include GAN models like CCE-GAN~\cite{xing2021cycle}, VAE-GAN~\cite{larsen2016autoencoding}, $\alpha$-WGAN~\cite{kwon2019generation}, and HA-GAN~\cite{sun2022hierarchical}; and diffusion models like latent diffusion model (LDM)~\cite{pinaya2023generative} and cDPM~\cite{peng2023generating}.
-Qualitative results of all 7 models are shown in Appendix while only the best four are shown in Fig.~\ref{fig:showcases} due to space limitations.
-Of those four methods, HA-GAN was the only method that was not able to produced the MRIs that looked like those of healthy controls.
-On the other side LDM produces the noisiest MRI and the MRI of cDPM has clear slice artefacts.
-In contrast, the MRI of our model shows clear gray-matter boundaries and looks most similar to the real MRI.
-Finally, our model is much faster than the diffusion-based method as their is no need for the multi-step diffusion process.
+According to Fig.~\ref{fig:showcases}, HA-GAN was the only method that did not produce MRIs that looked like those of healthy controls.
+LDM produces the most noisy MRI and the MRI of cDPM has clear slice artefacts.
+In contrast, the MRI of our model shows clear gray matter boundaries and looks most similar to the real MRI.
+Finally, our model is a one-step approach, which is much faster than the diffusion-based method as their is no need for the multi-step diffusion process.

-We evaluate its anatomical plausibility by comparing its subcortical similarity with the real data.
-To this end, we run Freesurfer pipeline~\cite{fischl2012freesurfer} for both of the 400 real samples and the synthetic ones to conduct the brain pacellation and compute automatic segmentation volume (aseg).
-We report the effect size (using Cohen's d coefficient~\cite{cohen2013statistical}, \(d\)) to 24 sub-cortical differences with the real brain MRIs.
-As shown in Table~\ref{tab:subcortical}, 50\% of the sub-corticals have a \(|d|< 0.2\), which means these brain regions are very similar to the real ones.
+We evaluate the anatomical plausibility of the MRIs produced by our method by comparing the similarity of their subcortical, cerebellum, and ventricle regions with the real data from ADNI and NCANDA.
+To this end, we run the Freesurfer pipeline~\cite{fischl2012freesurfer} for both of the 400 real samples and the synthetic ones to obtain the brain parcellations and corresponding volumes of brain regions (recorded in 'aseg' by Freesurfer).
+We report the effect size of the volume scores of those 24 regions (using Cohen's d coefficient~\cite{cohen2013statistical}, \(d\)) with respect to the real brain MRIs.
+As shown in Table~\ref{tab:subcortical}, 50\% of the regions have a \(|d|< 0.2\), which means these brain regions are very similar to the real ones.
 More than 90\% of the 24 brain regions have an effect size that is less than 0.4, which suggests that the observed difference between the real and synthetic is relatively minor or subtle.